wentallout/cult-hunter/README.md

 The cult has 12 leaders, known as the "12 Apostles," each with supernatural powers and a lot of followers.
 Can Nameless and his new allies defeat these Apostles and end the cult's reign of terror?
 The battle ahead promises excitement and danger.

-## Genre Research
+## Research

+### Genre Research:

 - Hack and Slash Genre: hack and slash games are known for their deep combat systems, which players enjoy mastering.
 - Roguelike Features: Roguelike elements, such as permadeath and procedural generation, have gained popularity in recent years.
-Games like "Dead Cells" and "Hades" have been successful in blending roguelike mechanics with action gameplay.
 - Progression: players gain money to unlock/upgrade their skills. weapons and other equipments will be dropped by enemies, equipments will have fixed stats (to easily balance the game, avoid overpowered one-shot builds)
+-
+Some great games example:
+- Action Roguelike:
+	- Skul - The Hero Slayer, Hades, Dead Cells, Cult of the Lamb
+- Hack and Slash:
+	- "Devil May Cry," "Bayonetta," and "Ninja Gaiden"

+### Market Research

+- Market Trends: Keep an eye on industry trends, such as the rise of indie games, the popularity of multiplayer experiences, and emerging gaming platforms like mobile and VR.
+- Competition: Analyze competing games in the hack and slash and roguelike genres to identify gaps and opportunities.
+Look at player reviews and feedback to understand what players like and dislike.
+- Player Feedback: Gather feedback from potential players and gamers through surveys, interviews, and social media to refine your game concept and mechanics.

 ## Basic Gameplay

-- Cult Hunter is a stylish, action-adventure, hack and slash game with rogue-like features
+- Cult Hunter is a stylish single-player, third person shooter, action-adventure, hack and slash game with rogue-like features.
 - **Hack and Slash**: Players freely express themselves through brutal combat, use guns and katana to do beautiful combos, dashing to dodge enemies' attack.
 - **Rogue-like**: If players die during a run, they have to start all over again .
 When they clear a floor, players receive random temporary charms that boost their survivability.
-These `CHARM` will disappear after the stage is over but they're very powerful and will motivate the players to clear/replay.
+These `CHARM` only exists during that run and will disappear after players cleared the last stage.

 Abandoned ideas: Dropping equipments with random stats like a RPG can be fun but not worth doing on our small project